The states that are — and aren’t — raising their minimum wages in 2024

 (NEXSTAR) — While it seems that inflation is seeming to ease in some categories, the cost of nearly everything is still high.
 A recent analysis even determined most American households would need to spend an additional $10,000 or even more to afford the same goods and quality of life they had in early 2021.

-Fortunately for some, more than half the country is set to raise their minimum wage in 2024.
+Fortunately for some, more than half the country, including Ohio, is set to raise their minimum wage in 2024.

+*You check out the interactive minimum wage map further down in this story to see what’s planned in Ohio and other states*

 The federal minimum wage will remain at $7.25 an hour next year, the same rate that it’s been since 2009.
 Twenty states will remain at that level while another 25 and the District of Columbia will mandate an increase.